allegroai/clearml-docs/docs/fundamentals/logger.md

 ClearML automatically captures metrics reported to leading visualization libraries, such as TensorBoard and Matplotlib, with no additional code necessary.

-In addition, ClearML will capture and log everything written to standard output, from debug messages to errors to library warning messages.
+In addition, ClearML captures and logs everything written to standard output, from debug messages to errors to library warning messages.

 GPU, CPU, Memory, and Network information is also automatically captured.